aex-141

 This event MUST be triggered and emitted upon approval, including revocation of approval.

-The event arguments should be as follows: (owner, approved, token_id, enabled)
+The event arguments should be as follows: (owner, approved, token_id, enabled).

 Enabled is of type string, because of a limit of 3 on indexed values.
 Since address, int and bool are automatically indexed, having enabled as bool would cause an error, as it would be the 4th indexed item.
-Use "true"
+Use "true" or "false" as return values instead.

-Approval(address, address, int, string)
+Approval(address, address, int, string)owner

 address